dipu-37/Courier-and-Parcel-Management-System/README.md

-# 🚚 Courier and Parcel Management System - Backend
+#  Courier and Parcel Management System - Backend

 This is the **Backend API** for the MERN Stack Assignment on a Courier and Parcel Management System.

-> ✅ Assignment for Internship - 6sense Technologies
+> Assignment: Software Developer (MERN) – Excel Technologies Ltd.

 ---